Skip to article frontmatterSkip to article content

 # 2 = Post-flood

-# Split into fit and test manually, ensuring we have at least all 3 classes in both sets
+# Split into fit and test manually, with an effort to have all 3 classes in both sets

 # Train a support vector machine model